 Solution: Create a process to ensure that repairs can be approved, even when the normal approving person is away.

-This simple example illustrates the depth of questioning that can be required to isolate the root cause.
+This simple example illustrates the depth of questioning required to isolate the root cause.

-A fishbone diagram is a visual graphing tool that encourages the investigator to identify potential causes for a problem from a variety of sources.
-Fishbone diagrams help investigators quickly get to the root cause of issues by encouraging them to identify different types of causes that could have resulted in the problem condition.
-The leading framework for Fishbone diagrams is the 5 Ms, where investigators look at:
+A fishbone diagram is a visual graphing tool that encourages the investigator to identify potential causes for a problem from various sources.
+Fishbone diagrams help investigators quickly get to the root cause of issues by encouraging them to identify different causes that could have resulted in the problem.
+The leading framework for Fishbone diagrams is the five Ms, where investigators look at:

-- Method: Causal factors stemming from breakdowns in process or methodology
+Method: Causal factors arising from breakdowns in process or methodology

-- Measurement: Causal factors stemming from inaccuracies in measurement tools or inspections
+Measurement: Causal factors arising from inaccuracies in measurement tools or inspections

-Environmental causal factors are also frequently investigated as part of a Fishbone/Ishikawa diagram analysis.
+Environmental causal factors are frequently investigated as part of a Fishbone/Ishikawa diagram analysis.